zulaica/posts_manager/README.md

 # Posts Manager
 Posts Manager is a simple web application that allows a user to manage post entries (blog, updates, etc.).
 It is built with Ruby on Rails, which you will need in order to install.
+See it in action on Heroku.

 ## Installation
 1. Clone this repository.